 Myra’s urban layout

 Constructed during the 2nd century CE and rebuilt after an earthquake, the theater is among the best preserved in the region.
-The scaenae frons (stage backdrop) still holds niches and columns, some fragments of decorative friezes.
+The stage backdrop still holds niches and columns, along with fragments of decorative friezes.
 Walk the upper tiers, and you’ll see how the structure both dominates and harmonizes with the rocky slope it was built into.

 Views of Myra’s Roman theater from multiple angles, showing arches, carvings, and shaded stone paths